 Check out all the best sides to serve with brisket →

-Make brisket sandwiches and omg good brisket ragu over pasta or polenta, tacos, breakfast brisket and egg hash for breakfast, a brisket grilled cheese for lunch, add it to baked beans, make chili, add it to ramen.
+Leftovers are the best part.
+Make melty brisket sandwiches and the best brisket ragu over pasta or creamy polenta, inside crunchy tacos, breakfast brisket and egg hash, a brisket grilled cheese for lunch, add it to baked beans, make chili with, add it to ramen.
 You can make addicting burnt ends with the leftover point end.
 Okay, you get the point.
 It is good in just about anything and you are the lucky one who gets to indulge for hopefully a few days at the least.

-Check out all the leftover brisket recipe ideas →
+Check out all the leftover brisket recipe inspiration →

 Texas Style Smoked Brisket Sliced - featured